An Ally You Can Trust Is Ready to Help You with

 - Distracted driving (such as texting while driving)

 - Driving while under the influence of drugs or alcohol

 - Failing to follow traffic rules or signals

 Some car accidents are not the result of driver error, including collisions caused by the physical condition of the roads, weather conditions, and mechanical malfunctions.
 You may not necessarily have a personal injury claim if the other driver was not at fault.
 Our Seattle car accident attorney can evaluate the circumstances of your accident and advise whether you have a strong case.

-The type and severity of injuries following a car accident largely depend on many different factors, including whether a seatbelt was worn, the speed of the collision, where the impact occurred on the vehicle, and whether airbags were present.
-Car accident injuries run the gamut, with the following being the most commonly experienced injuries:
+The type and severity of injuries sustained following a car accident will depend on a wide range of factors, including whether seatbelts were worn, the speed of the collision, the point of impact, and whether airbags activated.
+Common injuries that result from car accidents include:

 - Soft tissue injuries

 - Head injuries

 - Shoulder and leg injuries

 - Spinal injuries